If you’ve been researching hair loss treatments, you’ve probably seen the term ‘Scalp Micropigmentation’ or ‘SMP’ pop up in a few posts.

 SMP helps both men and women overcome their hair loss struggles in a variety of ways; the most common are:

-One of the major benefits of scalp micropigmentation is that it’s not-invasive, there’s no scarring or down time; you walk in and out the same day with immediate results!
+One of the major benefits of SMP is that it’s not-invasive, there’s no scarring or down time; you walk in and out the same day with immediate results!

 What’s the difference between Scalp Micropigmentation and a tattoo?

-Like tattooist artists, Scalp Micropigmentation technicians must have precision, patience and an artistic flair for creating natural looking hairlines and realistic shading.
+Scalp Micropigmentation technicians must have precision, patience and an artistic flair for creating natural looking hairlines and realistic shading.
+As well as this, they must also be able to identify and understand the various hair loss patterns that exist.

-They too have to undertake training and become qualified before they can perform the procedure, and understand how to work with their pigments and equipment.
+Technicians must undertake specialised training and become qualified before they can perform the procedure, and understand how to work with different shades of pigments and equipment.

 Scalp Micropigmentation technicians have to place the pigment in the basement membrane of the epidermis layer of the scalp – yes, it’s technical stuff – and also make it look natural.
 To do this they use an extremely fine needle designed specifically for SMP.